Mountains, Pinnacles, Seals and Lighthouses!

 Holdsworth – Kaitoke Track (2-3 Days Oneway)

-Just one of the multi-day hikes in the Tararua Forest.
-This track ends at Kaitoke Road end so transport will need to be arranged.
+Just one of the multi-day hikes in the Tararua Forest, the Holdsworth – Kaitoke Track ends at Kaitoke Road end so transport will need to be arranged.
 The first part of the track is the Gentle Annie (see above) then continues to Totara Flats Hut (free to use), taking an estimated 4 hours.
 To the Tutuwai Hut is another 5 hours and then to the end of the track is another 4h30min.
 The huts are first-come-first-served, with the Tutuwai Hut having a small fee.

 To the Powell Hut (5-6 Hours Return), to Mt Holdsworth (7-8 Hours)

-If you are pretty fit, then challenge yourself to the climb to Powell Hut which reaches the bushline or the Mount Holdsworth summit at 1470 metres high.
+If you are pretty fit, then challenge yourself to the climb to Powell Hut which reaches the bushline or the Mount Holdsworth summit at 1,470 metres (4,823 feet) high.
 Follow the Gentle Annie (see above) to the Mountain House Shelter, then take the Mt Holdsworth Track.

 Mt Holdsworth – Jumbo Circuit (2-3 Days)

 Where winos come to get hammered!
 More than 20 wineries are in the Martinborough area, most of which are within walking or cycling distance.
 There are several bike hire options in the town, such as Green Jersey Cycle Tours, so you can winery-hop by bike while sampling the district’s famous pinot noir.
-On the subject of bikes, it’s also worth hiring a bike for the Rimutaka Cycle Trail.
+Find out more on Viator and Tripadvisor.
+On the subject of bikes, it’s also worth hiring a bike for the Remutaka Cycle Trail.

 Otherwise, Martinborough is the gateway to Wairarapa’s south coast, featuring the Lord of the Rings location Putangirua Pinnacles and the pretty Cape Palliser, as well as heaps of freedom camping options.
 Check out 15 Free Camping Spots in Wellington.